Invivoo/ViV-Wallet/README.md

 ### Pour travailler sur le backend

-Run `mvn clean install` to build ViV-Wallet-app and move it to ViV-Wallet-api resources.
+Run `mvn clean install` from the project root to build ViV-Wallet-app and move it to ViV-Wallet-api resources.
 Run it in sudo mode the first time to install the version of node used by the frontend-maven-plugin.
 Move to ViV-Wallet-api folder and run `mvn spring-boot:run` for a dev server.
 Navigate to `http://localhost:8080/`.

+Failed to execute goal com.github.eirslett:frontend-maven-plugin:1.8.0:install-node-and-npm (install node and npm) on project ViV-Wallet-app: Could not extract the Node archive: Could not extract archive: '/Users/bjonathas/.m2/repository/com/github/eirslett/node/12.13.1/node-12.13.1-darwin-x64.tar.gz'

 ### Pour travailler sur le frontend